 (NOTE: If you have never heard of “Getting Things Done: The Art of Stress-Free Productivity” or David Allen and want to learn more, he has provided five steps here, which are a great starting point for getting acquainted with GTD.
 I use a modified GTD system.
 Most readers will get a good enough base of understanding by reading his website, but I also highly suggest reading Getting Things Done.
 Also, if you have never used Wunderlist, heard of GTD, or currently use pen and paper to-dos, you are also guaranteed to find the following information useful and will be able to make an informed decision as to what, if any, productivity platform you will use.)

-I have momentarily tried other to-do apps like the native app on the iPhone and Evernote.
-Many have failed to work out for me because they do not sync up to my desktop to access anywhere (and Evernote, while great as a notetaking app, is not best used as a todo list).
+While I have briefly tried out other to-do apps like the native app on the iPhone and Evernote, many have failed to work out for me.
+That’s because they do not sync up to my desktop to access anywhere, and Evernote, while great as a notetaking app, is not best used as a todo list.
 I need something that I can look at on my desktop or cell phone while I’m at the gym or shower when some of my best ideas strike me.

 Reverting to pen and paper is not an option because while writing assists with recall and understanding, most people implementing GTD need something that allows them to quickly make notes for later.
 The purpose of a to-do list, after all, is to get the item off of your head at that moment and recorded, not memorized.
 You never know when a good idea will hit, and these days, most of us won’t have pen and paper but will have a smartphone at hand.

 Because it’s impractical for most to revert to a pen and paper list, and Wunderlist users will ultimately need to make a big decision for a new productivity app regardless, I decided to test several alternative tools and draw comparisons for readers.
-I tested Microsoft’s new To-Do app, Todoist, Any.do and Tick Tick in this post.
+I tested Microsoft’s updated To Do application, Todoist, Any.do and Tick Tick for this post.

 I was most interested in comparing what I thought were the most useful features of Wunderlist versus what these tools offered, and whether those features came without a paid subscription.
-To my surprise, none of these platforms had the exact same features, and none were able to totally replace Wunderlist without a paid subscription.
+To my surprise, none of these platforms had the exact same features.
 (Although a few came close, especially if you choose to open you wallet for a paid subscription.)

 For each platform, I tested the web app (if any).
 I also tested most of the tools on iOS.
 If you have an Android or another phone, each of these has a working mobile application, but I cannot speak as to how effectively they’ll operate on your device.